anubhavkrishna1/rembg-gui/README.md

 2. Use the "Select Image" button to load an image.

 3. Choose a model from the "Select Model" dropdown.
+   > **Note:** On first run, the selected model will be downloaded, which may take some time depending on your internet connection.
+Subsequent runs will use the cached model.

 4. Click "Remove Background" to process the image.